 Made of Iron: "All Fiction" aside, he has an almost abnormal tolerance for pain and punishment.

 Mind Rape: Just casually chatting he knows all the things to say to cause someone to break down.

-Oh Crap: Medaka still retained her viewpoint when subjected to his Book Maker.
+Oh, Crap!: His reaction when he found out Medaka still retained her viewpoint when subjected to his Book Maker.

 Ocular Gushers: When he is accepted and appreciated by winning the character popularity polls.